mw44118/your-own-kind-of-dictionary/code_outline.rst

     method.
 This test should raise an ERROR since UserDict.UserDict is not a new-style class.

 listing5.py
 ===========

+1. Somehow import or copy all the tests from listing4.py.

-4. Now write a class inherits from both UserDict.DictMixin and the object class.
+2. Now write a class inherits from both UserDict.DictMixin and the object class.
 This class should pass all the tests written so far.

-5. Write a test that checks if our class is a subclass of the MutableMapping class.
+3. Write a test that checks if our class is a subclass of the MutableMapping class, which it ain't, so this test should fail.

 listing6.py
 ===========